Skip to main content

 NIST has been collaborating with Andrew Liss at MGH to develop new tumor cell lines with paired normal samples that are explicitly consented for fully public dissemination of genomic data and cell lines.
 The first tumor cell line (HG008-T) is from a pancreatic ductal adenocarcinoma, for which we have paired normal pancreatic (HG008-N-P) and duodenal tissue (HG008-N-D) for sequencing, but no normal cell line.
 We currently are collecting extensive genomic data described below, and are working towards making these cell lines available in public repositories.
 We plan to have another pancreatic tumor cell line with a paired normal cell line in the near future, but these are still under development.
 We also welcome additional collaborations for tumor and normal cell line pairs that are explicitly consented for fully public dissemination of genomic data and cell lines.

-We will be working with the GIAB community to develop benchmark variants for the tumor and normal samples, using assembly-based and mapping-based approaches.
+We are working with the GIAB community to develop benchmark variants for the tumor and normal samples, using assembly-based and mapping-based approaches.
 We welcome collaborations in this new project.

 Research Opportunities: